-During the first three to four weeks of class each student should identify a general topic.
+- 1. During the first three weeks of class each student should identify a general topic.
 It's a good idea to check with instructor that the topic is acceptable.
-This can be done by a brief email exchange or by scheduling a Zoom or phone consultation.
-Each student will be expected to schedule a virtual or in-person 5-10 minute meeting with me during the week of October 4 th, or earlier, to discuss ideas for the essay, agree on a precise topic etc.

-3. Following that meeting students will prepare a research proposal and may engage in some discussion with the instructor about the development of the proposal.
-The formal Research Proposal will be due, by email attachment (in WORD not pdf) on Monday October 18.
-It should contain: a title, a description of the topic or question to be investigated; the main theoretical issues raised by the research topic or question; a preliminary thesis statement; a very short literature review; an identification of types of evidence to be used in investigating the topic; and a bibliography (maximum length of the proposal, not including the bibliography = 750 words).
-Written feedback will be provided during the week of October 18-25.

-4. On the basis of this research proposal and feedback received, students will then prepare a draft research paper which will be presented in one of the seminars in the last part of the course (Scheduling of the order of presentations, and assignment of a discussant for each paper, will be done by October 25th and circulated to all class members by email).
-The presentations themselves (5-7 minutes) will be during the last 3 weeks of class - November 26, December 3, and December 10.

-5. DRAFT PAPER DUE: Authors will electronically circulate the draft paper to all members of the class by midnight on the Sunday prior to the day the paper will be presented.
+This can be done by a brief email exchange or by scheduling a Zoom or phone consultation. - 2.
+Each student will be expected to schedule a 5-10 minute meeting with me, in person or via zoom, during the week of October 3rd, or earlier, to discuss ideas for the essay, agree on a precise topic etc. Following that meeting students will send the instructor a very brief 100 word summary of the research question/issue they plan to investigate. - 3.
+Students will then prepare a research proposal and may engage in some discussion with the instructor about the development of the proposal.
+The formal Research Proposal will be due, by email attachment (in WORD not pdf) on Monday, October - 17.
+The attachment should be labelled with your name and should contain: a title, a description of the topic or question to be investigated; the main theoretical issues raised by the research topic or question; a preliminary thesis statement; a very short literature review; an identification of types of evidence to be used in investigating the topic; and a bibliography (maximum length of the proposal, not including the bibliography = 750 words).
+Written feedback will be provided during the week of October 17-24. - 4.
+On the basis of this research proposal and feedback received, students will then prepare a draft research paper which will be presented in one of the seminars in the last part of the course (Scheduling of the order of presentations, and assignment of a discussant for each paper, will be done by October 24th and circulated to all class members by email).
+The presentations themselves (5-7 minutes) will be during the last 3 weeks of class November 23, November 30, and December 7. - 5.
+DRAFT PAPER DUE: Authors will electronically circulate the draft paper to all members of the class by midnight on the Saturday prior to the day the paper will be presented (i.e., Nov 19, 26, or Dec 3 depending on presentation date).